Navadeep001/SmartSense/README.md

 ## 🧠 Problem Statement

-Early-stage innovators, especially in smaller towns or universities, struggle to find investors or mentors to take their ideas forward.
-At the same time, investors find it difficult to discover promising projects early.
+Innovators from smaller towns, universities and undeserved regions struggle to access mentorship, funding, and visibility, while investors find it difficult to discover promising early-stage ideas outside major startup hubs.
+Existing incubation models remain slow, location-dependant, and exclusive, leaving a large pool of untapped talent disconnected from opportunities.
+There is a need for an open, digital platform that democratizes innovation and bridges this gap.

 **Traditional incubation is location-bound, slow, and exclusive.**
 We aim to make innovation **open, digital, and accessible.**